mewmewdevart/so_long/README.md

 - [x] Display the movement count directly on screen instead of writing it in the shell.

 My implementations:
 - [x] The name displayed in the executable window shows the name of the game and the name of the map that the person chose to open.
+(I had to remove this, but you can find it in my commit history)
 - [x] Clicking on the cross 'X' on the window's close the game.
 - [x] Press 'R' to reset the game.
 - [x] Cool design border in the map